alttester/AltTester-Unity-SDK/Docs/source/unreal-pages/commands.md

 ### GetText

-Returns text value from a Button, Text, InputField.
+Returns text value from a TextBlock, EditableText, EditableTextBox.

 **_Parameters_**